 FEICA Use Maps compile, in a harmonised and structured way, the majority of the industrial and professional applications of the adhesive and sealant sector.
 Registrants are urged to use the data contained therein to prepare or update their REACH dossiers.

-The ‘Use Map package’ consist of four templates:
+The ‘Use Map package’ consists of four templates:

 - the aforementioned use map template, which provides the general description of the uses;